 4.7.
 You confirm that you are:

-- the current occupier of the Home; and
+- The current occupier of the home or business; and

-- either the freeholder of the Home or a tenant under a lease with legally binding permission from the freeholder to install the Equipment there.
+- Either the freeholder of the home or or a tenant under a lease with legally binding permission from the freeholder to install the Equipment there.

 4.8.
 We cannot be made to remove installed apparatus if you end the Agreement or move from your Home.
 All apparatus that we supply to you including the YouFibre router and Optical Network Terminal (ONT) remains our property and you won’t remove any of this without our written agreement, other than to return it to us, as set out in these Terms.
 Our Charges are based on all such apparatus remaining in place, unless these Terms require you to return any of it to us.
 If the apparatus is removed (without the Terms stating that this should happen) or damaged, we can charge you whatever the cost of installation and/or replacement is at that time, using your usual method of payment (normally direct debit).
 We’ll let you know the amount you’ll be charged if and when that happens.